 Notable features and facelifts of the Volkswagen Golf Mk8

-• Interior heavily reliant on touchscreens and touchpads receives some criticism for usability issues
+- Interior heavily reliant on touchscreens and steering wheel touchpads receives some criticism for usability issues

 The Mk8 Golf is, as was the case with the Mk6, an evolution of its predecessor.
 It uses effectively the same MQB platform but its revamped exterior styling offers reduced drag, fractionally aiding its efficiency, refinement and performance.
-A variety of hybrid powertrains are offered, too, helping deliver improved efficiency compared with the Mk7.
+A variety of hybrid powertrains are offered, too, helping improve fuel consumption and emissions compared with the Mk7.

-The other major highlight of the new generation is the wide array of advanced safety, driver assistance and media technologies which are now available; lane assistance, all-LED lights, a digital instrument panel, natural voice control and more make the new Golf even easier to live with and more appealing to a modern audience.
-As a result, the Mk8 will no doubt continue to build upon the success of the earlier models – and contribute in earnest to raising the current total of 35 million Golfs that have been built.
+Trim levels include entry-level Life, mid-range Style and sporty Golf R-Line, with generous specification across the board including alloy wheels, air-conditioning and much more.
+The major highlight of the new generation, however, is the wide array of advanced safety, driver assistance and media technologies that are now available; lane assistance, all-LED lights, a digital instrument panel, natural voice control and more make the new Golf even easier to live with and more appealing to a modern audience.
+As a result, the Mk8 will no doubt continue to build upon the success of the earlier models, and contribute in earnest to raising the current total of 35 million Golfs that have been built.

 Volkswagen Golf Mk7 (2012-2020)